A wise man once said, “Thou shan’t be caught dead with a cheap tactical backpack.”

 What makes a backpack tactical?
 Is it the material?
 The capacity?
 The telltale MOLLE panels?

 The answer is yes…and no.

-In essence, tactical backpacks are basically bags that are especially equipped to help law enforcement, the military, emergency personnel— and yes —- civilians like hikers, backpackers and preppers carry out tasks effectively and efficiently.
+In essence, tactical backpacks are bags that are specially equipped to help law enforcement, the military, emergency personnel—and yes—civilians like hikers, backpackers, and preppers carry out tasks effectively and efficiently.
 These bags allow easy access to important gear and are ideally designed to be comfortable even after long hours of wearing.